tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 - ...
 - $a^n = a \cdot a \cdot \ldots \cdot a \cdot a$ does $n-1$ multiplications (for $n > 1$).

 In general, the basic approach does $n - 1$ multiplications to calculate $a^n$.

 The *time* it takes to do the calculation is *proportional* to the number of multiplications.
 For instance, calculating $a^{2n}$ does $2n-1$ multiplications, and so takes about twice the time as $a^n$.

 To calculate $a^{65537}$ from above, 65536 multiplications are needed.
 ## A Faster Algorithm: Repeated Squaring
 The basic algorithm calculate $a^n$ in about $n$ multiplications.
-But can we do better?
+Can we do better?
 Is there an algorithm that does fewer multiplications in general?

 It turns out there is.
 Take a look at these calculations: